 - SDN partner SuiteApps

-NetSuite’s core capabilities that support and enable flexible “localisation” include:
+NetSuite’s core capabilities that support and enable flexible “localization” include:

 - NetSuite OneWorld